Author: Pim Dickson

 article-image

-Some flowers have been popular for decades, even centuries, and for good reason.
-There’s a tendency for us to stick with these varieties that are old favourites, but there are so many more choices out there for us to explore.
+Some flowers have been beloved for centuries, and for good reason!
+These traditional flower seed garden staples continue to charm with their beauty and resilience, which is why we tend to stick with old favourites, but there are so many more choices out there for us to explore.

 Replace old-fashioned flowers with these modern varieties